Richard Raši

-Richard Raši (born 2 April 1971) is a Slovak physician and politician who served as Slovakia's Deputy Prime Minister for Investments and Information.
+Richard Raši (born 2 April 1971 in Košice) is a Slovak physician and politician who served as Slovakia's Deputy Prime Minister for Investments and Information.
 A member of the Voice – Social Democracy (Hlas – sociálna demokracia) political party, Raši previously served as Mayor of the city of Košice.
 He also served from 3 June 2008 until 8 June 2010 as Minister of Health in the First cabinet of Robert Fico.
+On 26 March 2025, he assumed the Speaker of the National Council role succeeding Peter Žiga.

 Early life and education

 Born 2 April 1971 in Kosice, Raši studied medicine at the Medical faculty at the University of Pavol Jozef Šafárik from 1989, receiving his medical degree in 1995.
-After specializing as a trauma surgeon he received his master's degree in the field of public health at the Slovak Medical University in 2004, six years later he received his PhD degree in the same field at Technical University of Košice.
+After specializing as a trauma surgeon, he received his master's degree in the field of public health at the Slovak Medical University in 2004.
+Raši received his PhD degree in the same field at Technical University of Košice six years later.

 Career

-Immediately after graduation, he started work as a trauma surgeon intern at the University Hospital of L. Pasteur in Kosice.
+Immediately after graduation, Raši started work as a trauma surgeon intern at the University Hospital of L. Pasteur in Kosice.
 By 2004, he had been promoted to Vice-director of that hospitals clinic of traumatology.
 From 2007 he worked as the head of the Bratislava Faculty Hospital, until 2008, when he was appointed Minister of Health.
-In between the years, Rasi spent several mFromonths on internships abroad, working in the United States, Sweden and Switzerland among others.
+In between the years, Rasi spent several months on internships abroad, working in the United States, Sweden and Switzerland among others.

 Minister of Health

 Raši was appointed as Minister of Health on 3 June 2008, by president Ivan Gasparovic.
 This happened the same day as his predecessor Ivan Valentovič resigned.
 Valentovič had long been under severe pressure to resign over his handling of the controversial health insurance reform as well as the general state of the Slovak health system.
-His relationship with the president had been strained, and in the end, it was speculated that the prime minister Robert Fico had in fact fired him, although this was denied by Fico.
+Robert Fico sacked Raši due to their strained relationships, but rejected it.

 After Raši assumed the post, he inherited a department under heavy public scrutiny, and was criticized for his lack of political experience.
 Opposition MP Viliam Novotny from the Slovak Democratic and Christian Union – Democratic Party called him a "puppet in the hands of Fico and Paska", referring to prime minister Fico, and the speaker of parliament Pavol Paska, both senior figures within the Smer-SD party.

 During Raši's two-year tenure as minister he set out on continuing his predecessors attempt to reform the country's health insurance sector.
 He also launched a campaign of aggressive legislation aimed at improving the public health.
 One example being increasing taxes on products with high amounts of sugar, or otherwise unhealthy products.